 There are of course a few house rules…

 - Catch and immediate release with barbless hooks please – well, ok you can take a picture of course.

 - Make sure you have someone with you who can take the fish off the line.

 - Try to make sure your hands are wet before you handle a fish – then you’ll do less damage to their scales.

 - Put them back gently!
 The best way is to lower a bucket into the water and let them swim out.

-- Please bring your own tackle if you can (but Ian can help out if that’s not feasible).
+- Please bring your own fishing equipment if you can (but Ian can help out if that’s not feasible).

 - No night fishing.

-If you want more serious fishing, then Stafford Moor Lakes, about 6 miles up the road, are well known for their coarse fishing lakes.
+If you want more serious fishing, then Stafford Moor Lakes, about 6 miles up the road from Wheatland Farm, is well known for coarse fishing lakes.
 Stafford Moor does day tickets (and often have week-long matches).
 There’s also Spire Lakes near North Tawton.
 If fly fishing is your thing you’ll want the River Taw – the Fox and Hounds Country Hotel at Eggesford arrange fishing trips.